Michelle Napierski-Prancl, Ph.D.

 B.A.
 Siena College

-Michelle Napierski-Prancl, PhD is an Associate Professor of Sociology and Director of the Sociology and Criminal Justice programs in the Department of History and Society at Russell Sage College for Women in Troy, New York.
-Dr. Napierski-Prancl teaches a variety of sociology and women’s studies courses including Introduction to Sociology, Gender & Sexuality, Sociology of Families, and Research Methods.
+Michelle Napierski-Prancl, PhD is Associate Professor and Director of the Sociology program in the Department of History and Society at Russell Sage College for Women in Troy, New York.
+Dr. Napierski-Prancl is currently serving as the Chair of the Troy Faculty Council.
+She teaches a variety of sociology and women’s studies courses including Introduction to Sociology, Gender & Sexuality, Sociology of Families, and Research Methods.
 Dr. Napierski-Prancl’s research interests focus on gender, work, family, media, and popular culture.
-Her publications include essays on the portrayal of gender in popular literature and articles on teaching pedagogy.
-She is currently working on a manuscript about “The Mommy Wars.”
+Her publications include critical essays on popular culture and articles on teaching pedagogy.
+She is currently writing a book about “The Mommy Wars.”

 2014 “Viewing 90210 from 12203: Affluent TV teens Inspire a Cohort of Middle Class Women.”
-The More You Know: Law and Order, Inconvenient Truths and How Television Shapes Our World View, edited by K. Ryan.
-MD: Lexington Press.Forthcoming.
+How Television Shapes Our World View: Media Representatives of Social Trends and Change, edited by D. A. Macey, K. M. Ryan & N. J. Springer.
+NY: Lexington Books, a division of Rowman and Littlefield.

 2013 “Dealing with the Label: I am/am not a feminist.”
 Academic Exchange Quarterly.
 Spring 17(1):60-63.